giantswarm/docs/src/content/general/organizations/index.md

 - Cluster resources, app resources, configmaps, secrets, other resources
 - User/group from IdP, or service account, being bound via role/clusterrole

-## The Organization CRD and CRs
+## Organization CRD and CRs {#organization-crd-cr}

+If the concept of custom resources (CR) and custom resource definitions (CRD) is new to you: Kubernetes allows to define [arbitrary objects](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to be handled via the Kubernetes API.
+The schema of such an object is specified by a custom resource definition.
+The actual objects are called the custom resources.

 Giant Swarm management clusters provide a custom resource definition (CRD) named `Organization` (long form: `organizations.security.giantswarm.io`).
-An organization is defined simply by a custom resource using the `Organization` CRD, which we'll call an "organization CR" here for brevity.
+An organization is defined simply by a custom resource using that CRD, which we'll call an "organization CR" here for brevity.

-> An organization is defined simply by an organization CR.
+> An organization is defined by an organization CR.

 Our CRD schema documentation provides details about the [Organization CRD]({{< relref "/ui-api/management-api/crd/organizations.security.giantswarm.io.md" >}}).
 But before you raise your eyebrows in disappointment, be warned: there isn't much to document.
 The single most important aspect of an organization CR is it's name.
 But there is more to it, of course.

 Once an organization CR is created, our operator ([organization-operator](https://github.com/giantswarm/organization-operator), to be precise) ensures that a namespace exists for the organization.
+More about that [in a minute](#namespace).

-## Naming conventions
+## Naming conventions {#naming-conventions}

-Organization names must follow these rules:
+Organization names (technically: organization CR names) must follow these rules:

 - Must be unique within the management cluster
 - Must contain at most 59 characters.